mrocklin/blog/_posts/work/2016-09-22-cluster-deployments.md

 --------------------

-In order to explore this topic of separable solutions I built a small adaptive deployment system for Dask dask.distributed on [Marathon](https://mesosphere.github.io/marathon/), an orchestration platform on top of Mesos.
+In order to explore this topic of separable solutions I built a small adaptive deployment system for Dask.distributed on [Marathon](https://mesosphere.github.io/marathon/), an orchestration platform on top of Mesos.